Skip to content

 Change Taskbar Icon Size Using the Registry (Advanced)

-This method lets you set the icon size by adding a small code change:
+This method lets you set the icon size by creating a specific value within the Registry:

 Always show smaller icons: